 - Try an All-in-One System that Manages Training and Record Management

 For many organizations, a streamlined all-in-one training and record management solution is the most efficient way of managing training and recordkeeping all at once.
 An online health and safety management system (HSMS) is a one-stop solution.
 From assigning training, customizing training and/or inputting company-specific policies and procedures, to maintaining records, and HSMS is an aerodynamic toll that allows for ease of use, control of data, and effective recordkeeping.
 On the training side of things, it allows employers greater flexibility when it comes to training content and delivery.
-A product such as Occupational Safety Groups’ online HSMS is also cloud-based, for easy access anytime, anywhere.
+A product such as OSGs’ online HSMS is also cloud-based, for easy access anytime, anywhere.

 Don’t let recordkeeping and management get in the way of your organization’s robust training program.
 There are solutions available that can be tailored to meet your company’s unique needs.
 Call 519.850.4000 to speak to a health and safety advisor about an online training solution today.